Shark nets on the beaches of Perth and WA's southwest

 Quinn’s Rocks Beach sits just North of Mindarie Marina and is the beach of choice for anyone living on Perth’s north coast.
 The 9km oceanside trail is perfect for weekend strolls and there are plenty of places to grab a bite to eat and watch the waves roll from one of the sheltered spots beyond the sand.

 The award-winning ‘Aquarius Gen 2 Barrier’ shark net was installed in January 2017 and is located just north of Portofino’s restaurant.
 The enclosure extends 85m offshore and 300m along the beach and is installed in the summer months and removed for winter.
+The barrier for the 2024/25 season has been installed and is ready for use.
 Typically calm waters and low numbers make this the perfect place for combining a long leisurely swim, walk and breakfast.

 Busselton Jetty